What Are Meme Stocks?

-The problem with this approach is after you change the length to 19.9 (yes people will go to decimals), 35 and back down to 20; it still comes down to your ability to manage your money and book a profit.
+The problem with this approach is that after you change the length to 19.9 (yes people will go to decimals), 35 and back down to 20; it still comes down to your ability to manage your money and book a profit.

-Now that we have covered the basics let's shift our focus over to the top 6 Bollinger Bands trading strategies.
+Now that we have covered the basics, let’s shift our focus over to the top 6 Bollinger Bands trading strategies.

-Well, the indicator can add that extra bit of firepower to your analysis by assessing the potential strength of these formations.
+Bollinger Bands can add that extra bit of firepower to your analysis by assessing the potential strength of these formations.

 Let’s unpack each strategy, so you can identify which one will work best with your trading style.

 A common Bollinger Band strategy involves a double bottom setup.

 John himself stated , “Bollinger Bands can be used in pattern recognition to define/clarify pure price patterns such as “M” tops and “W” bottoms, momentum shifts, etc.”

 The first bottom of this formation tends to have substantial volume and a sharp price pullback that closes outside of the lower Bollinger Band.
 These types of moves typically lead to what is called an “automatic rally.”
 The high of the automatic rally tends to serve as the first level of resistance in the base building process that occurs before the stock moves higher.

 After the rally commences, the price attempts to retest the most recent lows that have been set to challenge the vigor of the buying pressure that came in at that bottom.